After Saudi, Kuwait expels Lebanese diplomat over Yemen war row | DW | 30.10.2021

 The decision came a day after Saudi Arabia and Bahrain ordered Lebanese ambassadors in their respective countries to leave for the same reason.

-Riyadh also summoned its ambassador to Beirut for consultations and stopped all imports from Lebanon.
+Riyadh has also summoned its ambassador to Beirut for consultations and stopped all imports from Lebanon.

 Lebanon's Information Minister George Kordahi had described the war in Yemen as the result of "aggression" by Saudi Arabia and the United Arab Emirates.

-He added that the war in Yemen is "absurd" and must stop because he is opposed to wars between Arabs.
+He added that the war is "absurd" and must stop because he is opposed to wars between Arabs.

 Kordahi made the comments in a television interview with an affiliate of the Qatari news outlet Al-Jazeera before he was chosen for the role of ambassador in September.